jam14d/QC-Inspector/README.md

 ---

 ## Final Notes
-- This workflow is tuned for common use cases and may need adjustment for specific datasets.
+- This workflow is tuned for my use cases and may need adjustment for others.
 - Memory, config, and thresholds should be balanced for speed, accuracy, and system stability.
-- The QC triage step is essential for automated downstream filtering.
+- The QC triage step is helpful for automated downstream filtering.